 Only cervical dysplasia is routinely reported in the US and the UK, however HPV-related dysplasia can also occur on the anus, penis, vagina, vulva and head and neck.
 There are studies for incidence in certain portions of the population that can be used to extrapolate data about dysplasia on these other sites.

-Cervical dysplasia is categorised into different types.
+Cervical dysplasia is categorized into different types.
 According to the CDC, there will be 300,000 cases of high-grade intraepithelial lesions (HSIL) and 1.25 million low-grade intraepithelial lesions (LSIL) of the cervix every year.

 Estimates of warts cases in men and women are imprecise.
 The CDC reports that annually there will be 360,000 diagnoses of anogenital warts but estimates of new wart diagnoses can reach 1,000,000.